rpm-software-management/dnf/doc/command_ref.rst

     In case no profile was provided, all default profiles get installed.
     Module streams get enabled accordingly.

     This command cannot be used for switching module streams.
-It is recommended to remove all installed content from the module and reset the module using the :ref:`reset <module_reset_command-label>` command.
-After you reset the module, you can install the other stream.
+Use the :ref:`dnf module switch-to <module_switch_to_command-label>` command for that.

 ``dnf [options] module update <module-spec>...``
     Update packages associated with an active module stream, optionally restricted to a profile.
     If the `profile_name` is provided, only the packages referenced by that profile will be updated.

+.. _module_switch_to_command-label:

+``dnf [options] module switch-to <module-spec>...``
+    Switch to or enable a module stream, change versions of installed packages to versions provided by the new stream, and remove packages from the old stream that are no longer available.
+It also updates installed profiles if they are available for the new stream.
+When a profile was provided, it installs that profile and does not update any already installed profiles.

+    This command can be used as a stronger version of the :ref:`dnf module enable <module_enable_command-label>` command, which not only enables modules, but also does a `distrosync` to all modular packages in the enabled modules.

+    It can also be used as a stronger version of the :ref:`dnf module install <module_install_command-label>` command, but it requires to specify profiles that are supposed to be installed, because `switch-to` command does not use `default profiles`.
+The `switch-to` command doesn't only install profiles, it also makes a `distrosync` to all modular packages in the installed module.

 ``dnf [options] module remove <module-spec>...``
     Remove installed module profiles, including packages that were installed with the